lewagon/dotfiles/03-AR-Database/04-ActiveRecord-Advanced/02-Validations/README.md

 ## Specs

-### Add some validations to the `User` model
+### Add validations to the `User` model

 - A user should have a `username`
-- A user should have an `email`, and a valid one
+- A user should have a **valid** `email`
-- Users should have unique `username`s
+- Each should have a unique `username`

-### Add some validations to the `Post` model
+### Add validations to the `Post` model

 - A post should have a `name`, `url` (in the right format!) and a user
 - A post `name` should be at least 5 characters long
-- Posts should have unique `name`s (case insensitive uniqueness)
+- Each post should have a unique `name` (case insensitive)

 ### Bonus: Callbacks

-We did not talk about this subject in the lecture, but you need to know that callbacks exist in ActiveRecord. **A callback is a piece of code that is called when an event is fired**.
-We will heavily use this notion when programming with jQuery later in the bootcamp.
+We didn't cover this in the lecture, but you need to know that callbacks exist in ActiveRecord. **A callback is a piece of code that is called when an event is fired**.
+We will use this concept a lot when programming with jQuery later in the bootcamp.

 Example: when a user instance is about to be validated, call a method to do some cleanup beforehand.
 For instance, we may want to put the `username` in lowercase.